AkilRajen/newshub/AUTH_FLOW_EXPLANATION.md

 # Authentication Flow: Sign In to Sign Out

 ## Overview
-Your NewsHub app uses AWS Cognito with Google OAuth for authentication, integrated through AWS Amplify.
+This document explains how authentication works in NewsHub from the moment a user clicks "Sign In" to when they sign out.
+The app uses AWS Cognito with Google OAuth, integrated through AWS Amplify.

+For setup instructions, see [AWS_COGNITO_SETUP.md](./AWS_COGNITO_SETUP.md)

 ---